 Neural thread protein is associated with the neurofibrillary tangles of AD.
 Both CSF and urine levels of this protein have been investigated as a potential marker of AD.

-ADmark® CSF Analysis tests for phosphorylated tau protein, total tau protein and amyloid-β peptide 1-42 peptide in cerebrospinal fluid.
-AlzheimAlert™ tests for neural thread protein in urine or cerebrospinal fluid.
+ADmark® CSF Analysis tests can be used to detect phosphorylated tau protein, total tau protein and amyloid-β peptide 1-42 peptide in cerebrospinal fluid.
+AlzheimAlert™ tests can be used to detect neural thread protein in urine or cerebrospinal fluid.

 Measurement of cerebrospinal fluid biomarkers of Alzheimer’s disease, including, but not limited to tau protein, amyloid beta peptides, or neural thread proteins, is considered investigational.